Basis-Theory/docs/source/includes/api-reference/_proxies.md

   // do anything here!
   const processedBody = ...; // do something with body
-  const processedHeaderes = ...; // do something with headers
+  const processedHeaders = ...; // do something with headers

   return {
       body: processedBody, // Proxy request/response body